-The document is organized as follows.
-In Section 2, the equations of the FOWT system are described with the considered degrees of freedom and their coupling terms.
-Section 2.1 presents the controller model considered in this work.
-The closed loop feedback system is then analysed in Section 2.3, leading to the definition of the conditions for the NMPZs.
-For this controller, a new control strategy dedicated to FOWTs, named ζ{plt} -fixed is presented and analytically derived in Section 2.4 and Section 2.5.
-Some numerical tests are presented and commented in Section 3.
+The paper is organized as follows.
+In Sect.
+2, the equations of the FOWT system are described with the considered degrees of freedom and their coupling terms.
+Section 2.1 and 2.2 present the controller model and the state space considered in this work.
+The closed-loop feedback system is then analyzed in Sect.
+2.3, leading to the definition of the conditions for the NMPZs.
+For this controller, a new control strategy dedicated to FOWTs, named ζ{plt} fixed, is presented and analytically derived in Sect.
+2.4 and 2.5.
+Some numerical tests are presented and commented on in Sect.
+3.

-2 Floating Offshore Wind Turbine and its controller
+2 Floating offshore wind turbine and its controller

-The floating offshore wind turbine (FOWT) is represented by a system of two degrees of freedom, namely the rotor speed Ω and the platform pitch angle, Φ as reported in Figure 1.
+The floating offshore wind turbine (FOWT) is represented by a system of 2 degrees of freedom, namely the rotor speed Ω and the platform pitch angle Φ , as reported in Fig. 1.